aneurinprice/docker-icingaweb2/README.md

 This is/aims to be a lightweight Icingaweb2 container.
 It does not come with a database.
+Config will need to be pulled in from wherever you want, be it a git repo or whatever, usually you won't need to as it can just generate it itself.

 The ports that will need to be forwarded to this are: